OS-MPI/OS-MPI.github.io/_projects/MIT-MGH_MPS.md

 This is the "MPS" device developed by the MIT/MGH group which is intended to be a cheap and accessible platform for characterizing SPIONs.
 The device is well-suited for groups looking to develop nanoparticles as well as those who are interested in understanding SPION properties for imaging or application studies.
-The cost is anywhere from $500 (if you have a DAQ board such as NI-USB-6211 or NI-USB-6363 already) to $3500 if you need to purchase DAQs and amplifiers.
+The material cost is anywhere from $500 (if you have a DAQ board such as NI-USB-6211 or NI-USB-6363 already) to ~$3500 if you need to purchase DAQs and amplifiers.

 Within this project is also code (MATLAB) to analyze raw data for magnetometry/spectroscopy/relaxometry.
 # [Link to Files](https://github.com/OS-MPI/MPS)